 Although microfinance is recognised as a tool to promote self-employment and inclusion among disadvantaged groups in Europe, its impact is limited by a lack of scale and low financial self-sufficiency for microfinance institutions (MFIs).
-To address this, the European Commission contracted Dayson and Vik to develop a microfinance code of conduct based on their research into appropriate standards and self-regulatory frameworks for microfinance in the developed world.
-The Code has been adopted by 53 MFIs across 19 countries, and the European Union now requires compliance with it in order for non-bank MFIs to access microfinance funding.
-In addition to influencing national legislation and trade body recommendations, adoption of the Code has resulted in larger and better funded MFIs with stronger reputations, greater accountability and improved oversight.
+To address this, the European Commission contracted Dayson and Vik to develop a microfinance code of conduct based on interdisciplinary research into appropriate standards and self-regulatory frameworks for microfinance in Europe, rooted in an understanding of European history, institutions and markets.
+The Code is seen as a best practice framework for over a third of European providers (53 of 138) that have signed up, along with their stakeholders.
+By encouraging providers to change their practice, the Code has resulted in larger and better funded MFIs with stronger reputations, greater accountability and improved oversight.
 Services are now provided in a more consistent and transparent manner to customers whose rights are unevenly covered by existing regulation within different European countries.